quack/quack/README.md

 #### Multi-paradigm

-Quack supports different programming paradigms, mainly functional and imperative one.
-The language supports tacit programming and uses of immutability and determinism when possible.
+Quack supports many programming paradigms, especially functional and imperative programming.
+Quack also supports tacit programming,  immutability and determinism when possible.

 #### Metaprogrammable and extensible

 The language is metaprogrammable and very extensible.
 You can easily build extensions for the language and provide than as libraries with annotations.
-You can create operators in compile time, override current operators, match operations by type, implement inline optimizations via the own compiler and easily build DSLs over it.
+You can create operators at compile time, override current operators, match operations by type, implement inline optimizations via the own compiler and easily build DSLs over it.

 ### Basic examples